What is the Carpool Program?

 a daily, weekly or monthly fare based on expenses such as fuel, maintenance, and

 - In an Alternating Carpool, the driving alternates among carpool participants by

 the day, week or month.
 Your expenses are incurred only when you

 Carpool matching services can be of assistance to those who want to form or expand

-it is appropriate to meet with or share personal information with a potential carpool
+it’s appropriate to meet with or share personal information with a potential carpool partner.

 If you are not yet a member, join TAP today.
 It’s your first step to enrolling in the Carpool Program.